agreenbaum/ImPlaneIA/README.md

 1. _Coarse search_ - calculates log likelihood in a coarse range of parameters and returns the highest logl set, which can be used as a first guess for the mcmc fit
-2. _widget plot_ - plots measured closure phases against model closure phases, tunable
+2. _"correlation" plot_ - plots measured closure phases against model closure phases, tunable
                 parameter -- a handy tool to visualize the data
 3. _mcmc_ - uses **emcee** code to find the best fit binary model to the measured fringe observables